eljefeo/dead-horse-eval/README.md

 # DeadHorseEval

 So I decided to beat a dead horse and make another 5 card evaluator.
 I did not like the idea of lugging around a >100MB lookup table file.
 I figured this eval would go into an app someday and who in their right minds would attach a 100MB file to a 10MB game just to eval the hand?
+But I also loved the speed of the lookup table evals, so I wanted both.
 So I wanted to make a fast and small eval, yes like so many others.
+Before you read into the explanation, please note that this evaluator has been tested for accuracy against all 2,598,960 5card hands that you can make with a 52 card deck (Which it burns through in .016 seconds or so, give or take a few .001).

 I simply wanted to try my hand at the ol' poker hand evaluator.
 It seemed like a fun project.